 Attendance is compulsory, unless valid reasons for absences are given to the Programme Manager in advance.

-The GW4-CAT Induction for 2017 will run over two days and takes place on Wednesday 20th September (at Bristol University) and Wednesday 27th September (at Cardiff University).
+The GW4-CAT Induction for 2018 will run in the late Summer.
 Lunch, transport costs between sites and accommodation reimbursement (if required) will be provided.

 Core and Specialist Training